mostafarastgar/mortgage-service/README.md

 We can be selective to package specific modules during build.
 It is useful for determining how the final artifact should be crafted.
 It could be based on specific driver and driven adapters.
 Such as rest with in-memory repository, rest with cassandra repository, etc. This will be managed by Maven profiles.
-At the moment we only have one profile which is `mortgage-in-memory`.
+At the moment, we only have one profile called `mortgage-in-memory`.
 It will package mortgage-core with mortgage-presentation as well as mortgage-repository-in-memory modules.

 ### build locally